Netherlands - Generic Functions for data exchange Implementation Guide

 Identity claims

 The identity claims layer defines the workings of specific identity claims.
-Identity claims contain inforarmation about the entity such as its name, role, and affiliation.
-Identity claims can also be XVIDs which can not be self-certified.
-These claims are usual managed by existing governance structures such as professional branches and governmental bodies.
-A chamber of commerce number is an result of such a governance structure.
-This layer describes the information in the specific claim, how the claim can be acquired, presented, and verified.
-It also describes the assurance levels and the lifecycle of the claim, and the trust framework in which the claim can be used.
+Identity claims contain information about the entity such as its name, role, and affiliation.
+Identity claims can also be identifiers that cannot be self-certified.
+These claims are usually managed by existing governance structures such as professional branches and governmental bodies.
+A chamber of commerce number is a result of such a governance structure.

 Application layer

-The application layer defines the specific use-cases in which authentication and authorization are required.
+The application layer defines requirements for specific use-cases in which authentication and authorization are required.
 This includes the specific set of identity claims that are required to be presented, the trust framework in which the entities operate, and the protocols and mechanisms to establish a secure communication channel.
 It uses the lower layers of the stack to achieve this.

-Layer Technology / Standard Description
+Layer Transaction Technology / Standard Description

-Peer-to-peer layer OpenID Connect for Verifiable Credential Issuance (OIDC4VCI) Protocol to request and issue verifiable credentials between digital agents and authoritative registries
+Peer-to-peer layer GFI-001 OpenID Connect for Verifiable Credential Issuance (OIDC4VCI) Protocol to request and issue verifiable credentials between digital agents and authoritative registries

-Peer-to-peer layer RFC 7523 JWT Profile for OAuth 2.0 Client Authentication and Authorization Grants to request Access tokens based on a Verifiable Presentation
+Peer-to-peer layer GFI-003 RFC 7523 JWT Profile for OAuth 2.0 Client Authentication and Authorization Grants to request Access tokens based on a Verifiable Presentation

-Peer-to-peer layer DPoP (Demonstrating Proof-of-Possession at the Application Layer) Mechanism to bind an access token to a public key to prevent token theft
+Peer-to-peer layer GFI-005 DPoP (Demonstrating Proof-of-Possession at the Application Layer) Mechanism to bind an access token to a public key to prevent token theft

-Identity claims Verifiable Credentials (VC) Standard for expressing identity claims in a cryptographically verifiable way
+Peer-to-peer layer GFI-[002 003] Verifiable Credentials (VC) Standard for expressing identity claims in a cryptographically verifiable way

-Identity claims Verifiable Presentations (VP) Standard for presenting a set of verifiable credentials in a cryptographically verifiable way
+Peer-to-peer layer GFI-003 Verifiable Presentations (VP) Standard for presenting a set of verifiable credentials in a cryptographically verifiable way

-Application layer Digital Credential Query Language (DCQL) Standard for expressing the required identity claims in a specific use-case
+Application layer None Digital Credential Query Language (DCQL) Standard for expressing the required identity claims in a specific use-case

 Identity claims repository